SoySauceZhu/COMP201/docs/Lecture 16.md

       - Dynamically configuration as the objects can migrating across the networks

 ## Layered Applications Architecture
+A modern application usually has 3 layers
-  - Presentation Layer
+  - Presentation Layer. i.e. GUI
   - Applications processing Layer
-  - data layer
+  - Data layer. i.e. database

 ## Thin and Fat clients
   - Thin: server handles the application layer and data later